The Federal Wire Act And How It Affects Legal Sports Betting In The United States

 The nullification of PASPA required that the Federal Wire Act once again undergo clarification by the US Federal Government.
 In 2019, the Department of Justice issued a new ruling opinion that the law restricts not only interstate wagering but also the sharing of information across state lines, which would impact the locations of data servers for gambling operators as well as states that have existing interstate gaming compacts established for online poker and casino.

 The DOJ has given a 90-day window for all parties to comply with the restrictions, which has resulted in a lawsuit launched by New Hampshire to challenge these added restrictions.
-It is thought by many that this restrictive effort to reclassify the regulations of the Wire Act is being pioneered by anti-online gambling activist Sheldon Adelson.
+Many think that anti-online gambling activist Sheldon Adelson is pioneering this restrictive effort to reclassify the regulations of the Wire Act.
 There are allegations that he has influenced this latest position taken by the Department of Justice.
 As the lawsuit progresses, we will provide updates here.